ares466/aws-notes/devops-pro/STORAGE_SERVICES.md

 | S3 - Glacier Flexible | Minutes to hours | 90 Days | 40KB per object | Eleven 9s | At least 3 AZs | Archived data that is very infrequently accessed (e.g., yearly) and minutes to hour retrieval time is sufficient. |
 | S3 - Glacier Deep Archive | Hours to Days | 180 Days | 40 KB per object | Eleven 9s | At least 3 AZs | Archival data that is rarely, if ever, accessed in which hours to days retrieval time is acceptable. |

+## Object Versioning

+Objects in S3 are immutable.
+Without versioning, each object is solely accessed via its key.
+If you write an object to an S3 bucket with the same key as an existing object, the existing object is overwritten and unrecoverable.

+Versioning enables storage of multiple versions of objects within a bucket.
+Operations that would overwrite objects generate a new version.

+In a version-enabled bucket, each object contains a key and an id.
+These two fields are unique within the bucket.
+The most recently written version of an object is known as the `latest` version or `current` version.
+When requesting objects, developers can specify an id to access older versions.
+If no id is specified, the most recent version is assumed.

+In a version-enabled bucket, the delete operation creates a new version of the object called a **delete marker**.
+The delete marker has the effect of hiding all versions of that object.
+All versions are still available if accessed by a key and version id within a *GET* operation.

+To truly delete a specific version of an object, you must specify the key and version id in the delete command.

+Object versioning is a bucket-level operation.
+By default, versioning is disabled.
+Once it is enabled on a bucket, it cannot be disabled again, though it can be suspended.

+The **MFA Delete** feature is enabled within the versioning configuration of a bucket.
+When MFA is enabled on a bucket, object versions cannot be deleted, and versioning configuration cannot be changed, without providing a OTP generated from an MFA device.

 ## S3 Lifecycle Configuration

 A `lifecycle configuration` is a set of rules that consist of actions on a bucket or group of objects.